Coherence in resonance fluorescence

-Figure~\ref{fig1}\textbf{b} shows an asymmetric Mach-Zehnder interferometer (AMZI) with a delay $\tau$ ($T_1 \ll \tau \ll T_L$).
+Figure~\ref{fig1}\textbf{b} shows an asymmetrical Mach-Zehnder interferometer (AMZI) suitable to evaluate the RF's coherence.
+The AMZI's delay ($\tau$) is chosen to be much longer than the TLE relaxation time, but much shorter than the coherence time of the excitation laser, i.e., $T_1 \ll \tau \ll T_L$, so as to ensure the state-state, \zy{and phase-coherent,} condition.
 The incoming RF signal from port $a^\prime$ is divided equally into two paths ($a$ and $b$) by the first beam splitter and then recombine at the second one before detection at ports $c$ and $d$ by two single-photon detectors.
-When a photon is detected, it is not possible to distinguish whether it arose from a photon that was emitted to an early temporal mode ($t-\tau$) taking the long path or one emitted at a late mode ($t$) taking the short path.
-Interference between the two indistinguishable paths occurs.
-Since $\tau \gg T_1$, the two interfering temporal modes can be considered independent from each other, apart from their phase locked by the laser.
-Hence, we derive from equation~(1) that the AMZI output at ports $c$ and $d$ to have the form \begin{widetext} { } \end{widetext} where $\varphi$ denotes the AMZI phase delay and $\ket{xy}$ ($x,y = g, e$) represents the TLE's respective states corresponding to time bins $t-\tau$ and $t$.
+When a photon is detected, it is not possible to distinguish whether it arose from the one emitted to an early time ($t-\tau$) taking the long path or one emitted at a late time ($t$) taking the short path.
+Interference between the two indistinguishable paths occurs. \zy{As the coherence properties of an RF signal is unaffected by channel losses (see Section II, Supplementary Information), we can then use the pure-state of Eq.~\eqref{eq:composite} as the input to analyse the interference outcome after the AMZI.
+The AMZI output state can be written as} \begin{widetext} { } \end{widetext} where $\varphi$ denotes the AMZI phase delay and $\ket{xy}$ ($x,y = g, e$) represents the TLE's respective states corresponding to time bins $t-\tau$ and $t$.
 The first line contains no photons while the second and third lines represent photon outputs at ports $c$ and $d$, respectively.
 Each output contains one phase-dependent term followed by two phase-independent ones.
 The phase-dependent term corresponds to the TLE's transition $(\ket{ge} + \ket{eg})/\sqrt{2} \to \ket{gg}$, which imparts the coherence to a superposition between two photon temporal modes: $(\ket{0}_{t-\tau}\ket{1}_{t}+\ket{1}_{t-\tau}\ket{0}_{t})/\sqrt{2}$.
 Varying the AMZI phase $\varphi$, this superposition will produce interference fringes with an amplitude of $\frac{p_0p_1}{2}$, as opposed to the total output intensity of $\frac{p_1}{2}$.
 Thus, the coherence level of the RF, quantified using the first-order correlation function $g^{(1)}(\tau)$, has the form,